X

 Mental Health

-We are thrilled to announce that we have received the Foundation for Jewish Camp’s Yedid Nefesh Grant, allowing us to have a mental health professional with us full-time during Camp.
-Jaime Glazerman, LPC, our consultant who helped us part-time last summer, will join us in Clayton this year for the full Camp season.
-Under the direction of Elana Yeffet, our Community Care & Inclusion Manager, with Jaime and our team of Yoetzim (Senior Advisors/Parent Liaisons), we will be able to provide greater support to our chanichim (campers) and tzevet (staff).
+We are thrilled to have received the Foundation for Jewish Camp’s Yedid Nefesh Grant, allowing us to have a mental health professional with us full-time during Camp.
+Under the direction of Elana Yeffet, Community Care & Inclusion Manager, with our mental health professional, Jaime Glazerman, LPC, and our team of Yoetzim (Senior Advisors/Parent Liaisons), we provide layers of support to our Ramah Darom chanichim (campers) and tzevet (staff).

 About Jaime Glazerman